AWS Network Firewall vs Gateway Load Balancer

 • does not perform TLS termination and does not maintain any application state.
 These functions are performed by the third-party virtual appliances it directs traffic to and receives traffic from.

-• maintains stickiness of flows to a specific target appliance using 5-tuple (TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows).
+• maintains stickiness of flows to a specific target appliance using 5-tuple (default), 3-tuple, or 2-tuple.

 • supports cross-zone load balancing, which is disabled by default.
 You pay charges for inter-AZ data transfer if enabled.